vmcf-konfmi/YOLOBee/README.md

 ## Workflows
 To train the neural network for recognizing bees, some steps need to be followed.
 ### Data Preparation
 Firstly, for the neural network to learn, it needs a dataset with pictures of the bees.
 For it to work correctly, it needs at least 30 frames in input.
 The best dataset will be composed of different frames with bees buzzing in the flowers or bees flying.
 It will enable the algorithm to recognize a bee in any condition.
 If you want to train the neural network based on a video, you will need to cut frames directly from the video.
-For this, you can use the document called cut_frames (which is in the folder notebook), which will pick some of the frames inside the video you have entered in input.
+For this, you can use the document called `cut_frames` (which is in the folder notebook), which will pick some of the frames inside the video you have entered in input.
 You can change the number of frames you need inside the algorithm, but the default parameters will cut the video into 30 frames

 Then, the frames need to be annotated.
 Indeed, to learn, the neural network needs to know what corresponds to a bee.
-For this step, you can use the software named makesense.ai.
+For this step, you can use the software named [makesense.ai](https://www.makesense.ai/).
 It lets you annotate your frames in a very simple way.
-If you do not want to create your dataset, you can use the file named frames_04+frames_2.zip in the Yolov5 folder.
+If you do not want to create your dataset, you can use the file named `frames_04+frames_2.zip` in the Yolov5 folder.
 This file includes the different frames and the YOLO annotations.
-It can be used, by default, in the notebook beesdetection.ipynb, which is located in the folder notebook.
+It can be used, by default, in the notebook `beesdetection.ipynb`, which is located in the folder notebook.
 If you have created your data set you will need to change the path of the data set directory in the notebook.
 Then, the augmentation will generate new images, based on the frames of the data set.
 Having more images will allow the neural network to have more images to train.
 In the notebook, only the Default augmentation is done.

 ### Training
 The next step is the training.
 This will train the neural network to recognize bees on images.
 To launch a training it is better to be connected to a GPU, because it could not work or be very long using only the RAM of the system.
-The training is launched only by one code line (beginning with *!python train.py* ...).
+The training is launched only by one code line (beginning with `!python train.py` ...).
 In this line of code, a lot of parameters can be changed if the user wants something specific (you can find them all on the Ultralytics website).
 However, some parameters need to remain, like img, batch, epochs, data, and weights.

 - **img** is the size of the different images used for the training.
 Before going into the model, the images are sized to the dimension that has been put in parameters.
 If little objects want to be spotted, a higher resolution is necessary, so a bigger img.